arlandfran/anime-corner-rankings-old/README.md

 git clone https://github.com/USERNAME/REPOSITORY
 ```

-2. After cloning the repository, navigate to the project directory in terminal and install its dependencies.
+2. After cloning the repository, navigate to the project directory in terminal and install its dependencies by running `npm i` in the terminal.

 ```
 cd path/to/project/directory